mamonaco1973/mycorpus-docs/user-guide.md

 **How do I change the token tracking mode?**

 In the admin panel, select the Users tab.
-Choose either Per User or Shared Pool, then click **Save**.
+Choose either Per User or Shared Pool.
 The change takes effect immediately.

 **What is the monthly token budget?**